Adri0103-coding-mx/Probabilistic_DMH_LSTM_DL_Forecasting/README.md

-# Probabilistic_DMH_LSTM_DL_Forecasting
-Official implementation of the DMH-LSTM framework for operational crude oil price forecasting.
-Features real-time walk-forward backtesting, Conformal Prediction for calibrated uncertainty, and gradient-based interpretability.
+# DMH-LSTM: A Real-Time Probabilistic Framework for Operational Crude Oil Price Forecasting

+This repository provides the official Python implementation of the **DMH-LSTM** framework.
+This system is designed to bridge the gap between deep learning research and operational energy market requirements by ensuring a leakage-free, real-time forecasting pipeline.

 # Project Overview
 This repository hosts the code for the DMH-LSTM (Direct Multi-Horizon Long Short-Term Memory) framework, a robust deep learning system designed for the operational forecasting of crude oil prices.
 Unlike standard "offline" models that often suffer from look-ahead bias, this framework implements a strict real-time operational pipeline.
 It is specifically engineered to handle the non-linearities and volatility of energy markets, providing not just point forecasts, but calibrated uncertainty intervals crucial for financial risk management.

-# DMH-LSTM: A Real-Time Probabilistic Framework for Operational Crude Oil Price Forecasting

-This repository provides the official Python implementation of the **DMH-LSTM** framework.
-This system is designed to bridge the gap between deep learning research and operational energy market requirements by ensuring a leakage-free, real-time forecasting pipeline.

 ## 🚀 Key Features